-- 1. If two or more claim lines fall within brain metastases, bone metastases, or secondary malignancies (per the mapping of ICD-10-CM diagnosis codes to cancer types described in Table 1 of identified cancer types and corresponding ICD-10-CM codes, below), CMS will set the episode cancer type to the type (either brain metastases or bone metastases) with the highest count.
+- If two or more claim lines fall within brain metastases, bone metastases, or secondary malignancies (per the mapping of ICD-10-CM diagnosis code to cancer type described in Table X of identified cancer types and corresponding ICD-10-CM codes), CMS will set the episode cancer type to the type (either brain metastases or bone metastases) with the highest count.
 If the count is tied, CMS will assign the episode in the following order of precedence: brain metastases; bone metastases; other secondary malignancies. - 2.
-If there are fewer than two claim lines for brain metastases, bone metastases, or other secondary malignancies, CMS will assign the episode to the cancer type with the highest claim line count among all

-- other cancer types.
-CSM will exclude the episode if the cancer type with the highest claims line count among other cancer types is not an included cancer type. - If there are no claim lines with a cancer diagnosis meeting the previously discussed criteria, then no cancer type is assigned to that episode and, therefore, that episode is excluded from national base rate calculations.
+If there are fewer than two claim lines for brain metastases, bone metastases, or other secondary malignancies, CMS will assign the episode to the cancer type with the highest claim line count among all other cancer types.
+CSM will exclude the episode if the cancer type with the highest claims line count among other cancer types is not an included cancer type. - 3.
+If there are no claim lines with a cancer diagnosis meeting the previously discussed criteria, then no cancer type is assigned to that episode and, therefore, that episode is excluded from national base rate calculations.

 CMS also addressed that when there are not at least two claim lines for a diagnosis, like brain or bone metastases as outlined in the example above, it would then assign the episode the cancer type with the highest line count among all other cancer types.
 In reviewing this verbiage, questions arose regarding how this will be carried out, specifically because the UB04 claim used by hospitals does not allow for use of a diagnosis pointer to identify which services belong to which diagnosis.
-This identification is only possible on the CMS1500 claim
+This identification is only possible on the CMS1500 claim form.
+Therefore, clarification is needed from CMS to determine if the CMS1500 claim by the physician will always determine the cancer type assignment since pointers cannot be used on the UB04 claim by the hospital.